flipe-rodrigues/modular-behavioral-box/README.md

 ## Project structure
 - **drawings/**: Contains vector graphics files for all components of the box (i.e., walls & modules).
-- **media/**: Contains photos, videos & sketches illustrating some of the mechanisms.
+- **media/**: Contains photos, videos & sketches illustrating some of the mechanisms and assembly steps.
 - **print/**: Contains all print/cut-ready .pdf files.

 ## Parts list